hacker-crypto888/texts-words-write/README.md

 - [x] to modify the text without any bug, on the click of the button which has for function to load the next text, if the download link with such id already exists and text changed, do this, replace the items.json download link by a new link and update also the link for the database.json file
 - [ ] load a text file
-- [ ] drop a database json to sort the items by date
+- [x] drop a database json to sort the items by date
-- [ ] not to load any text when textarea is empty
+- [x] not to load any text when textarea is empty
+- [ ] display each audio in a carousel and remove slide of carousel once word is written correctly
+- [x] not to load any text when dropzone is empty
 - [ ] manage his or her user session
 - [ ] work with text in english, french
 - [ ] use the mp3 words from an online database for which all the links are stored in the json file (using fetch github.com/...../file.json)